ADVERTISEMENT

 APhA Executive Postgraduate Training Program

-Postgraduate Training Programs: Executive Residency and Fellowship
+Postgraduate Training Programs: Executive Fellowship and Fellowships

 The APhA Executive Postgraduate Training Program provides pharmacists with training and experience in foundational association management at a national level to support APhA’s vision, mission, and reputation as the leading professional organization representing pharmacists in all practice settings.
-Residents contribute to APhA’s strategic priorities and operations through collaborations with staff teams across the organization, developing lifelong skills to advance the profession of pharmacy.
+Fellows contribute to APhA’s strategic priorities and operations through collaborations with staff teams across the organization, developing lifelong skills to advance the profession of pharmacy.

 This rigorous experience provides the opportunity to meet, interact with, and learn from well-respected and highly regarded professionals who are passionate about bold and transformational progress for the profession.
 Aspiring pharmacy leaders are encouraged to apply if they are motivated to implement innovative ideas, have a will to inspire change, and a desire to collaborate with members to advance the profession.

 Positions within the program are 12-month paid opportunities that will take place at the historic APhA Headquarters located on the National Mall in Washington, DC.
+Applications are currently being accepted for a fellowship in the APhA Education Department.

 Departments